tgstation/tgstation-server/README.md

 winget install tgstation-server
 ```

+The required dotnet runtime may be installed as a pre-requisite.

 Note: If you use the `-h` or `--disable-interactivity` winget arguments, you will need to either pre-configure TGS or configure and start the `tgstation-server` service after installing.
 A shortcut will be placed on your desktop and in your start menu to assist with this.

 ##### Installer